Chuck Cecil (broadcaster): The Swingin' Years

 "The Swingin' Years" began as a local Los Angeles show in 1956, but by 1973, Cecil began syndicating the program through American Radio Programs, Incorporated.
 During its peak, the show aired on hundreds of radio stations across the United States, in Europe and on the Armed Forces Radio Network.
 During its first three decades the show proved popular with members of the World War II generation, but by the late 1980s, that generation had begun to die off, as did the number of stations carrying a Big Band format.
 "The Swingin' Years" has enjoyed a renaissance of sorts over the past decade among younger people interested in swing music and swing dancing.
 Recently, "The Swingin' Years" has aired on a number of listener supported public radio stations across the United States.
 With the emergence of the internet, fans worldwide have sent contributions to keep "The Swinging Years" on public radio, and, by extension, streaming on the Internet.

 Cecil produced "The Swingin' Years" from his home in Ventura, California, where he moved from the San Fernando Valley in 2002, utilizing "a massive library of more than 30,000 78-, 45- and 33-rpm records, and his own personal library of interviews with 356 band leaders, singers and sidemen..."
 In June 2013, the show celebrated its 57th anniversary of existence.

 "The Swingin' Years" was heard on Sunday nights, from 8 pm to midnight, Eastern Time, on WPPB, broadcasting from the Hamptons on Long Island, New York.
 Although Chuck's program was once heard on "some 30 stations across the United States..." and "on the Armed Forces Radio Network," WPPB was "...the only public radio station carrying his show."
 The program was formerly heard on Saturday and Sunday mornings, from 6am to 10am, Pacific Time, on KKJZ, located in Long Beach, California.

-According to KKJZ deejay Bubba Jackson, "This music is the voice of America, and he has documented it.
+According to the late KKJZ deejay Bubba Jackson, "This music is the voice of America and he has documented it.
 Thanks to Chuck Cecil, that music will never disappear.
 He is one of the great historians of American culture."

 Chuck Cecil's last program on KKJZ was broadcast on February 9, 2014.
 Cecil broke off his long relationship with the station, citing "repeated technical difficulties producing the show."
 Starting on February 15, 2014, Cecil's time slots at KKJZ were filled by longtime Los Angeles area disc jockey Johnny Magnus, who discontinued the big band tradition, in favor of pop music, with a program called "Swing Time".

 Cecil's last show on WPPB was broadcast on July 3, 2016, when it was announced that this would be his final program.